belgianGeek/BadassBoard/README.md

 # Libraries used

-A special thank to the creator of :
+A special thank to the creators of :

 - [Express](https://github.com/expressjs/express) and [Multer](https://github.com/expressjs/multer)
 - [Ytdl-core](https://github.com/fent/node-ytdl-core)